Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Single-query Workloads

 \subsection{What Happens When LLM Performs Better?}

 Next, we conduct a deeper investigation into the cases where LLM outperforms DTA.
 Specifically, we examine these queries by comparing the estimated costs of query plans produced using indexes recommended by DTA and LLM.
 Figure~\ref{fig:index-benefit} summarizes the results.
+Only cases where LLM outperforms DTA are shown.

 Each graph in Figure~\ref{fig:index-benefit} is a histogram showing the distribution of queries by the difference in estimated costs between the plans produced by LLM and DTA.
 The $x$-axis denotes this cost difference: negative values indicate that the LLM‑recommended indexes are favored by query optimizer’s cost model, while positive values indicate the opposite.
 The red dashed line indicates zero difference.
 The $y$‑axis represents the number of queries that fall into each cost‑difference bin.
 We have the following observation.